Cathie Jo Martin

 Areas of Specialization: Comparative Politics; Political Economy; Comparative Public Policy

-She is also author of Stuck in Neutral: Business and the Politics of Human Capital Investment Policy (Princeton University Press, 2000), Shifting the Burden: the Struggle over Growth and Corporate Taxation (University of Chicago Press, 1991) and the co-edited (with Jane Mansbridge) Political Negotiation (Brookings 2015).
-She has written articles appearing in journals such as the American Political Science ReviewWorld Politics, the British Journal of Political ScienceComparative Political StudiesGovernanceSocio-Economic Review, European Journal of Sociology and Politics and Society among others.
+She is also author of Stuck in Neutral: Business and the Politics of Human Capital Investment Policy (Princeton University Press, 2000), Shifting the Burden: the Struggle over Growth and Corporate Taxation (University of Chicago Press, 1991) and the co-edited volume (with Jane Mansbridge) Political Negotiation (Brookings 2015).
+She has written articles appearing in journals such as the American Political Science ReviewWorld Politics, the British Journal of Political ScienceComparative Political StudiesGovernanceSocio-Economic Review, European Journal of Sociology, and Politics and Society among others.